roulupen/ce_remember_me/README.md

    - Extension will be installed and activated

 4. **Verify Installation**
-   - Open a new tab to see your sticky notes workspace
+   - Open a new tab to see your productivity workspace
    - Look for the extension icon in the toolbar
+   - Grant notification permissions when prompted

 ### Method 2: Chrome Web Store (Future)
 *This extension will be available on the Chrome Web Store soon.*